Swright88/extending-testing/phase2/01_generating_test_data.md

 > encrypt data.
 Don't use this example for anything serious - it's intentionally
 > poor.

-Along with the stolen script, you have also acquire values that were stored in a database which are those "hidden" passwords, like this particular one:
+Along with the stolen script, you have also acquired values that were stored in a database which are those "hidden" passwords, like this particular one:

 ```python
 b'$\xed\xb8v\x10\x1f\xe2\xa6\xc2\x0f\xaf[\x98|\xc7\x84l\xe1H\x02"\xed\xbf\xde\xd7>/;.\x9bI\xdf'